Great Wall of China hoax

-The Great Wall of China hoax was a faked newspaper story concocted on June 25, 1899 by four reporters in Denver, Colorado about bids by American businesses on a contract to demolish the Great Wall of China and construct a road in its place.
+The Great Wall of China hoax was a faked newspaper story concocted on June 25, 1899, by four reporters in Denver, Colorado about bids by American businesses on a contract to demolish the Great Wall of China and construct a road in its place.
 The story was reprinted by a number of newspapers.

 In 1939, an urban legend began when Denver songwriter Harry Lee Wilber claimed in a magazine article that the 1899 hoax had ignited the Boxer Rebellion of 1900.
 The radio commentators Paul Harvey and Dwight Sands perpetuated the legend.
-Variations have been incorporated into sermons about "the power of the tongue," a morality tale used by preachers to highlight the consequences of lying.

-In fact, however, there was never any such connection, and Boxer activity intensified in response to the German invasion in Shandong during March 1899—before the hoax was invented.
+However, there is no known connection.
+The seeds of the rebellion had been planted over a year before the news story came out, and there is no known evidence that the Yihetuan faction was ever aware of the article’s existence.
+The Boxer activity intensified in response to the German invasion in Shandong during March 1899—before the hoax was invented.
 No Chinese history reference relates the hoax to the Boxer Rebellion.

 The cultural historian Carlos Rojas comments that the original hoax being perpetuated by a second hoax, a "metahoax," illustrates the ability of the Great Wall to "mean radically different things in different contexts."

 Background

-The hoax was created at the height of imperialism during late 19th Century.
-In 1898, Britain obtained a 99-year lease for the New Territories, extending the Hong Kong colony that had been ceded in 1841.
-Britain also sent a fleet into the Bohai Sea and forced the Chinese to lease Weihaiwei.
-Germany seized the Chinese port of Qingdao and used it for a military base.
-The French leased Guangzhouwan from China.
-Also, in the First Sino-Japanese War, Japan defeated China.
-Xenophobia in China was widespread.
+The hoax was created during the late 19th century, at the height of Western imperialism in Asia.
+In 1898, Britain obtained a 99-year lease for the New Territories from China, extending the colony of Hong Kong that had been acquired in 1841, along with compelling the Chinese government to lease Weihaiwei through a diplomatic ultimatum.
+Other Western states were also involved in acquiring territories in China, with Germany seizing the Chinese port of Qingdao for use as a military base and France leasing Guangzhouwan.
+Alongside the Japanese victory in the First Sino-Japanese War, these territorial acquisitions led to a massive uptick in xenophobia among the Chinese.